Skip to main content

 PETER SÖDERBERG – lute & theorbo

-Ever since its inception, the group has focused on contemporary works for baroque instruments and countertenors.
-Crucial to this unusual profiling has been the creation of new works directly for the ensemble, which has been made possible through collaborations with a number of composers.
+Since its foundation, the group has focussed on contemporary works for baroque instruments and voice.
+Crucial to this profile has been the creation of new works composed directly for the ensemble.
+Through a range of composer collaborations, Lipparella has built up a unique repertoire that the ensemble continues to perform and develop.

-Lipparella also has works by international composers on his repertoire, such as Finns Jukka Tiensuu and Harri Suilamo but also Karlheinz Stockhausen and John Cage.
+Lipparella also performs works by international composers such as Jukka Tiensuu, Harri Suilamo, Karlheinz Stockhausen and John Cage.

-Characteristic of Lipparella’s focus – unique even in an international perspective – is to create a field of tension between the instrumental world of music that is associated with a historical epoch and a tone language that is rooted in our own time.
+What characterises Lipparella’s approach – unique even in an international perspective – is to create a field of tension between the sound world of instruments associated with a historical epoch and a tonal language rooted in our own time.

-In addition to contemporary works, Lipparella also plays the early music, of course, where our instruments originate.
-The ensemble performs both pure programs with contemporary and early music, but also combinations of the two based on special program ideas.
+In addition to contemporary works, Lipparella naturally also performs early music, where our instruments have their origins.
+The ensemble performs both pure programmes of contemporary and early music, but also combinations of the two based on special programme ideas.

 ANNA LINDAL played for a long time in the trio Trio des Lyres, specializing in mixed programs with older music on original instruments and newly written works.
 1983 – 2001 concertmaster in the Stockholm Philharmonic, 2002 – 2006 guest professor in violin at the Stockholm School of Music.
 Collaborated with many contemporary composers and in ensembles with free improvisation, has recorded two solo discs.
 Included in many cross-artistic projects in collaboration with visual artists, writers, filmmakers and choreographers.

 KERSTIN FRÖDIN (recorder and baroque bassist) is internationally active as a soloist and chamber musician in both early music and contemporary experimental art music.
 Her interest in contemporary music has led to a number of collaborations with composers and she has been awarded the Crystal Prize for her efforts in new music.
-She has also participated in a number of scenic productions such as dance and theater performances.
-Kerstin has recorded music at record companies such as BIS, Phono Suecia, Proprius, Caprice, dB-productions and others.
+In 2024 Kerstin completed her PhD in Musical Performance at Luleå University of Technology (Piteå School of Music) with a thesis centred on musicians’ interactions and interdisciplinary performing arts.

 LOUISE AGNANI is a versatile musician who, in addition to playing viola da gamba, also treats baroque cello and modern cello.
 She has a position in the Uppsala Chamber Orchestra, and has worked with most Swedish symphony and baroque orchestras.
 As a gambist, Louise has participated in various sets of baroque operas in Sweden and in recordings, eg. with Ensemble Villancico (Caprice 2002), Mårten Falk and El Escorial (dB 2010).
 The Gamban is warm to her heart and its special sound makes it an exciting instrument in contemporary chamber music.